Jim O'Neill, Baron O'Neill of Gatley: Personal life

-O'Neill grew up in Gatley and attended Burnage Comprehensive and Sheffield University, where he studied economics.
 O'Neill is an enthusiastic football fan and played for the Bank of America's first team in London.
 He is a lifelong follower of Manchester United F.C. and served as a non-executive director from 2004 to 2005, before the club was returned to private ownership.

 On 2 March 2010, the Red Knights, a group of wealthy Manchester United fans believed to include O'Neill, confirmed interest in a possible takeover of the club.